 There’s a brilliant bit in History of the World Part I where Mel Brooks imagines some missing Commandments:

-Here’s a Commandment I imagine might have been on the dropped tablet:
+Here’s a Commandment I think might have been on the dropped tablet:

 15. Thou shalt not self-deceive

 On my morning walk the Zola Blood song “Eyes Open” came up, and the lyrics brought such an intense stab of sympathy for the Biden family I ended up briefly walking around in public with tears streaming down my face like a crazy person.
 Honoring the 15th Commandment is no walk in the park.
-It takes real strength sometimes.
+I understand that looking at this horrifying truth with clear eyes is incredibly painful, but it’s no excuse.
+When Biden’s family and advisors urge him to “get back up again,” it’s a cruel form of sin1.

 I admire

-has been offering great coverage of current literature on this topic, but to briefly reiterate: we’ve known for quite awhile now that SARS-CoV-2 can persist in the brain long after acute symptoms have resolved.
+has been offering great coverage of the scientific literature on this topic, but to briefly reiterate: we’ve known for quite awhile now that SARS-CoV-2 can persist in the brain long after acute symptoms have resolved.
 Since the early days of the pandemic, we’ve known that Covid sometimes causes psychosis and other psychiatric conditions.
 Covid accelerates the progression of dementia and Parkinson’s disease.
 Children exposed to Covid in utero are at increased risk of developmental delays.
 So-called “mild” Covid infection comes with an average cognitive loss equivalent to about 3 IQ points.
 More severe Covid comes with a loss of 9 IQ points.
 Each round of repeat Covid infection shaves off 2 additional IQ points.Media silence about this large and growing body of scientific literature is deafening.
-Two years ago, Saturday Night Live ran a darkly hilarious sketch about a study showing a shrinkage in brain volume after Covid.
-I don’t understand how this solidly established scientific fact could have disappeared so far down a memory hole at NYT, except in light of willful sin against the 15th Commandment.
+Two years ago, Saturday Night Live ran a darkly hilarious sketch about a study documenting shrinkage in brain volume after Covid.
+I don’t understand how these solidly established scientific facts could have disappeared so far down a memory hole at NYT, except in light of grave sin against the 15th Commandment.

 Wishful thinking is a deadly sin.
 For the love of science, we have to stop doing it.

-•Update 1: It’s belatedly occurring to me that the hypothesis offers an easily testable prediction.
-Biden’s cognition might improve if he takes ordinary over-the-counter antihistamines, such as Pepcid or Astepro:
+•Update 1: It’s belatedly occurring to me that the covidbrain hypothesis offers an easily testable prediction.
+Biden’s cognition might improve if he takes ordinary over-the-counter antihistamines, such as Pepcid or Astepro: “What I’ll Do the Next Time Covid Darkens My Door”

-As I mentioned in a previous post, Granddad was a nuclear physicist who inspired me to become a scientist.
-Alzheimer’s is sad for anybody, but it somehow feels especially tragic when it strikes down an exceptionally brilliant person.
+Granddad was a nuclear physicist.
+Seeing his passion for work that made the world a better place is a big part of why I decided to become a scientist.
+Alzheimer’s is sad for anybody, but it somehow feels especially tragic when it strikes down an exceptionally brilliant mind.
 Tragic in a way that would have made it abusive to advise Granddad that he should get back up on the horse and return to his work judging which nuclear reactors should be granted operating licenses.
 That type of wishful thinking might have felt like it was coming from a place of love, but it would actually have been a form of cruelty.
-Not to mention terrifying for everybody else.
+Not to mention terrifying for the civilization at large.